amqp-node/amqplib/channel_api.md

 Assert an exchange into existence.
-As with queues, if the exchange exists already and has properties different to those supplied, the channel will 'splode; fields in the arguments object may or may not be 'splodey, depending on the type of exchange.
+As with queues, if the exchange exists already and has properties different to those supplied, the channel will break; fields in the arguments object may or may not matter, depending on the type of exchange.
 Unlike queues, you must supply a name, and it can't be the empty string.
 You must also supply an exchange type, which determines how messages will be routed through the exchange.